timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 /var/log/nginx 172.31.24.29
 ```

-8. Don't forget to add an inbound rule for port `2049` in the security group for the Ghost blog instance.
+8. Don't forget to add an inbound rule for NFS (on port `2049`) in the security group for the Ghost blog instance.

 ### NFS Client Setup